apache/spark/docs/monitoring.md

 * JVM utilities such as `jstack` for providing stack traces, `jmap` for creating heap-dumps, `jstat` for reporting time-series statistics and `jconsole` for visually exploring various JVM properties are useful for those comfortable with JVM internals.

+#debug the Excutor process

+Since the excutor process is started by ProcessBuilder, if we wang to trace the code, we can modify the CommandUtils.scala, add the option for remote-debugging. please refer https://github.com/apache/spark/pull/157